 While the clocks in Reuters Plaza are arguably the most famous Canary Wharf artwork — designed by Konstantin Grcic in 1999 — the estate has a growing collection of public artwork.

 Canary Wharf now has over 75 pieces of sculptures and integrated architectural works, making it London’s largest outdoor art collection!
 Access to the Canary Wharf Art Trail is open to the public for free.

-It also hosts the famous Winter Lights Festival every year from early December to late February.
+In addition, the estate hosts the famous Winter Lights Festival every year from early December to late February.

 Canary Wharf’s One Canada Square lost its crown as the tallest building in the UK with the opening of The Shard in 2013.
-However, this new residential development brings the record-breaking heights back to Canary Wharf, as it is not only the tallest residential building in the UK but the entirety of Western Europe.

 One little known fact about Canary Wharf is that the skyscrapers have a hidden secret from below.
 There are over 8,000 square meters of living roof space on top of the buildings.
 These green roofs are constructed out of sedum moss, and are rarely accessed by humans providing a sanctuary for wildlife.